thetizzo/git-cop/README.md

 ### Code Reviews

+There are two objectives each code review should achieve:

+1. **Quality**: Ensures changes are of highest quality that adhere to team standards while enhancing the customer experience and not disrupting their workflow.
+1. **Education**: Provides a chance for everyone on the team to learn more about the architecture, product/service, and how each member of the team implements a solution.
+This is your chance to ask questions and learn how to be a better engineer so take advantage of it.

+In addition to the objectives above, the following guidelines are worth following:

 - Keep code reviews short and easy to review:
   - Provide a high level overview that answers *why* the code review is necessary.
   - Provide a link to the issue/task that prompted the code review (if any).
   - Provide screenshots/screencasts if possible.
   - Ensure commits within the code review are related to the purpose of the code review.
-  - [Prefer code reviews with ~250 lines or less](https://is.gd/l5bcij) in order to keep the quality of the code review and defect detection high.
+  - Prefer code reviews of ~250 lines in order to keep the quality of the code review and defect detection high.
   - Avoid working on a large issue without getting feedback first in order to not overwhelm/surprise the maintainers.
-More discussion up front will help ensure your work has a higher chance of acceptance.
+More discussion up front will help ensure your work has a faster chance of acceptance.
 - Review and rebase code reviews quickly:
   - Maintain a consistent but reasonable pace -- Review morning, noon, and night.
-  - Avoid letting code review linger more than a day.
+  - Avoid letting code reviews linger more than a day.
 Otherwise, you risk hampering moral and diminishing the productivity of the team.
-- Use emojis to help identify the types of comments added during the review process:
+- Use emojis, with a format of `<emoji> <feedback>`, to identify the kinds of feedback used during the review process:
-  - Generally, an emoji should prefix all feedback.
-Format: `<emoji> <feedback>`.
-  - :tea: (`:tea:`) - Signifies you are reviewing the code review.
-This is *non-blocking* and is meant to be informational.
-Useful when reading over a code review with a large number of commits, reviewing complex code, requires additional testing by the reviewer, etc.
+  - :tea: (`:tea:`) - Signifies you are starting the code review.
+This is *non-blocking* and informational.
+Useful when reading over a code review with a large number of commits, complex code, requires additional testing by the reviewer, etc.
   - :star: (`:star:`) - Signifies code that is liked, favorited, remarkable, etc. This feedback is *non-blocking* and is always meant to be positive/uplifting.
   - :information_source: (`:information_source:`) - Signifies informational feedback that is